SEVEN JOYS OF RELIGION

 B. Importance of Prayer.

-Without communication, the human race would not have lasted beyond a few months or years at best.
-It is a critical component of survival.
-And it is why Prayer is listed as the second of the Seven Joys of Religion.
+This is why Prayer is listed as the second of the Seven Joys of Religion.
 Communication with a God is even more important since it governs the current life as well as the afterlife.

 A few medical scientists have recognized the health benefits of prayer.
 Religious healing has been observed and reported for thousands of years.
 Current scientists believe it is similar to meditation and reducing of stress that imparts significant health benefits.
-They have measured a reduction of heart rate, cardio-espiratory synchronization, altered levels of melatonin and serotonin, and a host of other positive physical manifestations associated with prayer.
+They have measured a reduction of heart rate, cardio-respiratory synchronization, altered levels of melatonin and serotonin, and a host of other positive physical manifestations associated with prayer.

 C How Does It Work?

 This is a very good question.
 The answer is well beyond our knowledge at this time.
 But, some believe that this type of communication does have a scientific basis.

 Take for example the identification of each individual who is trying to communicate with God out of the billions of souls on the earth.
 If we could talk to God over a cell phone, then each person’s unique information (personal telephone number) is automatically revealed along with the specific location (IP addresses of phone and cell towers).

 God likely found a better way to communicate.
 Each person’s unique identification is included in the DNA information located in the nucleus of every living cell.
 If God is able to communicate with these cells and access the DNA database, then all of your personal information could be right there.
 This also means that each person carries their biological telephone inside them and they can access communications simply by thinking about it.
 Hence, the health benefits of prayer as observed in repeated tests is not so strange.

 God could send a signal via your internal telephone for your body to locate the diseased area and send various protective enzymes, antigens, or leukocytes to the rescue.